 To choose, implement and communicate a business model is challenging.
 It can at the same time be inspirational, strategic and for business continuity necessary, with the eye on the market, the client and of course the competition.
 I collected some frequently used models and main techniques used at board rooms in government, business and non-profit.

 In the office you can express and communicate your core philosophy and business approach with your clients, customers and guests.
 With that you can make a statement.
-All models are designed for view on trends and developments and act accordingly.
-Showing them will brand your company as alert and professional.
+Showing them as wall-art can possibly contribute to the branding and understanding of your company.

 The Pantone® colours in our design are hand-picked, corresponding with the biomes, for accurate colour management and print reproduction.
 Note: the colours in the slides shown here may differ from those of the actual prints.